Pre-Veterinary Internships for Aspiring Vets

 Interns are asked to commit at least two days a week, and this is an unpaid internship.

 Select Sires Veterinarian Internship

 Select Sires in Ohio offers a veterinary internship to undergraduate or graduate students with an interest in food animal medicine.

 Interns assist with physical exams, herd health duties, the collection of blood or semen samples from bulls, and implementation of biosecurity measures.
 The internship is a minimum of four weeks long and is offered in spring and summer sessions.

 Students receive an hourly wage during the internship, but housing is not provided.

 More Internship Opportunities

-These are just a few of the internship opportunities for pre-veterinary students, and there are more available.
-Some concentrate on particular areas of study and will be of great value if you're interested in pursuing any of these specialties.
+Many other internships are available.
+Some concentrate on particular areas of study and can be of great value if you're interested in pursuing any of these specialties:

 Working at a local small animal veterinary clinic is another great way to get your foot in the door.
 Most new employees at veterinary clinics start out by cleaning cages and washing dogs.
 Once you establish a reputation for being a dedicated team player, the vet will usually offer you the chance to act as a veterinary assistant during exams and procedures.